machine mastery

 Step 5: Check Bean Freshness

-1. Look at the roast date on your bag
+1. Find the roast date on your bag

-3. Very fresh beans (under 5 days) may need coarser grind
+3. Super fresh beans (under 5 days) may actually need coarser grind

-4. Stale beans (over 30 days) struggle to build pressure
+4. Stale beans (over 30 days) struggle to build any pressure

 Step 6: Run the Test Shot